Watering

 Prevention

-• Repot from nursery peat mix into a more draining mix within 1–3 months of purchase
+• Repot out of nursery peat mix into a more freely draining blend within one to three months of bringing the plant home

-• Judge readiness to water by how the peat-heavy nursery mix actually feels at depth, not by a weekly reminder, since this mix holds moisture far longer than its surface appearance suggests
+• Judge readiness to water by how the mix actually feels at depth, not by a weekly reminder, since peat-heavy mix holds moisture far longer than its surface appearance suggests

 Quick Summary